jessicarogobete/AWS-Sentinel-2-download-and-process/README.md

 7. edit ~/.profile file to prepend /home/ubuntu/anaconda2 to PATH so that when you call python from the command line it is the right version
 ```
     $ nano ~/.profile

-    cmd + X to save and close the file
+    cmd + X
-    restart your PuTTy session to trigger the new PATH
 ```
+   This will save and close the file.
+Restart your PuTTy session to trigger the new PATH

 7. Follow the next instructions: http://forum.step.esa.int/t/proposition-of-a-step-by-step-tuto-to-install-sen2cor-on-ubuntu-vm-16-10/4370